Dolphins stun Pats; Chiefs top Chargers to grab bye in AFC

 The Bengals (2-14) matched the worst record in their 52-year history.
 They’ll pick first in the draft for the first time since 2003, when they also were coming off a 2-14 finish and chose franchise quarterback Carson Palmer.

 Cleveland (6-10) was a chic Super Bowl pick with Baker Mayfield coming off a sensational rookie season and Odell Beckham Jr. adding star quality to the offense.
-Instead, the Browns significantly regressed under first-year coach Freddie Kitchens, raising questions whether he’ll get a second chance.
+Instead, the Browns significantly regressed under first-year coach Freddie Kitchens, who was fired later in the day.

 Dalton threw a 15-yard touchdown pass and scrambled 5 yards for another score in the Bengals’ highest-scoring first half of the season for a 20-16 lead.
 He finished 16 of 28 for 190 yards.
 Joe Mixon ran for a career-high 162 yards and a pair of touchdowns, topping 1,000 yards for the second straight year.